 DEPARTMENT: CJP - Center for Justice & Peacebuilding

-LOCATION: Main Campus, Harrisonburg | MS 119
+LOCATION: Main Campus, Harrisonburg | MS 122

-PHONE: (540) 432-4627
+PHONE: (540) 432-4496

 Professor Docherty consults with organizations and communities in transition, working with them to harness the positive energy of conflict and minimize its negative effects.
-Her current area of focus for research, writing and practice is improving the use of negotiation in unstable situations so that the results yield durable but flexible systems for creating long-term and sustainable peace with justice.
-She has also conducted research – especially action research projects – for nonprofit organizations; consulted on designing, monitoring and evaluating projects and programs; worked with universities on curriculum development; and conducted trainings on conflict analysis, negotiation, and program design.
+Her current area of focus for research, writing, and practice is improving the use of negotiation in unstable situations so that the results yield durable but flexible systems for creating long-term and sustainable peace with justice.
+She has also conducted research – especially action research projects – for nonprofit organizations; consulted on designing, monitoring and evaluating projects and programs; worked with universities on curriculum development; and conducted training on conflict analysis, negotiation, and program design.